 Workday is a cloud-based system, meaning it’s hosted on Workday’s servers and accessed over the internet via web browser or application.
 Because Workday Student is cloud-based, WashU will be on Workday’s regular release cycle for updates and improvements to functionality and data protection.

-Is there a Workday topic you’d like to hear more about?
+Is there another Workday topic you’d like to hear more about?
 Let us know!